On the Scattering of Waves inside Charged Spherically Symmetric Black Holes: The Geometric Framework

 The spacetime and time orientations are set so that $(t,x,\omega)$ is positively oriented and $\dl_t$ is future oriented.
 We denote the spacelike hypersurface at time $t$ as $\Sigma_t:=\{t=cst\}$, and its future-oriented unit normal as $\eta_t :=(-f)^{-\hf}\dl_t$.

-We would like to extend the definition of $(\mathcal{M},\mathbf{g})$ to include the hypersurfaces at $r=r_\pm$, which will correspond to the black hole horizon at $r=r_+$ and the Cauchy horizon at $r=r_-$.
+We would like to extend the spacetime $(\mathcal{M},\mathbf{g})$ to include the hypersurfaces at $r=r_\pm$, which will correspond to the black hole horizon at $r=r_+$ and the Cauchy horizon at $r=r_-$.
 In order to do that, we introduce the Eddington-Finkelstein variables $u = t-x$ and $v = t+x$.
 In the coordinate systems $(r,u,\omega)$ and $(r,v,\omega)$, the metric's expressions are:

 Therefore, the spacetime can be smoothly extended to $\mathcal{M}_u:=[r_-,r_+]_r\times \R_u \times \mathcal{S}_{\omega}^2$ and to $\mathcal{M}_v:=[r_-,r_+]_r\times \R_v\times \mathcal{S}_{\omega}^2$ which include the following four smooth null hypersurfaces